LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

 ~~~~~~~~~~~~~~~

 Once you've created a resource, there are several useful things you can do with them including creating events and comparing
 resources.
+Whether users are using a CUDA or HIP backend, the Camp resources require no code changes and provide
+a hardware-agnostic interface.
+Because of the way Camp resources were built, the compiler can implicitly
+convert between the generic and concrete resources for ease of use.

+Find more examples of using Camp resources in the Using Camp section :ref:`using_camp-label`.
 Below, a few examples of these key use cases for Camp resources are shown.

 Using Events
 ^^^^^^^^^^^^